18F/accordion/README.md

    </ul>
 ```

 Simply create a series of `<button>` elements followed by `<div>`s and this will take care of the rest, adding the proper ARIA attributes.
+You can add custom IDs to the `<div>`s and the library will default to those.
+If you don't add IDs the library will generate them for you.

 ## Initialize